 ‘Band’ is both a noun and a verb.
 As a noun it can mean a group of people who share a common interest of feature, something that serves to join or hold things together, or a force that unites and ties.
 As a transitive verb it means to gather together, to bind, and intransitively is means to unite for a common purpose, to form a group to achieve a mutual objective.

 This Band of Burnouts bosoms all these meanings.
 We come together, band together, to share, hear, and learn, the stories of burnouts, holding interest in the potentiality of illness narratives for collective healing and understanding, as ways of making sense (nonsense included).
 It is said that ‘Narrative helps us to make sense of the new life that now has to accommodate an uninvited guest.’

 In the dead of the night I have these dreams

 What’ll happen to me?
 Will I burn out?

 Jess Henderson is a transdisciplinary writer, researcher, and artist from New Zealand.
 She is the author of Offline Matters (Amsterdam: BIS Publishers, 2020) and founder of No Fun Magazine.
-Her work explores the social effects of technology, illness narratives, and experimental forms of publishing.
+Her work explores chronic illness and illness narratives, the social effects of technology, pervasive ideologies around ‘work’ and productivity, and experimental forms of publishing.